keunlee/wls12214-todo-app-on-ocp/wls12214-todo-app-migration/README.md

 ### Steps - Build and Deploy - Summarized Steps

-Below are build and deploy steps for "as is" deployment
+Below are build and deploy steps for "as is" deployment.

+Note: You will need a jumpbox for this work. see [docs/JUMPBOX_SETUP](../docs/JUMPBOX_SETUP.md)

 ```bash
 # delete project if it exists and wait for it to terminate